KissKissBankBank/cloudwatch-postman/README.md

 You can fetch an `accessToken` on the `POST /token` endpoint with your [application token](#how-to-generate-your-application-token).

-### How to generate your application token
+### How to generate your client token

-This section explains how to generate an application token to request an access token for the API.
+This section explains how to generate an client token to request an access token for the API.

 You will needs these values: